kaylynvaldezscott/Data-Salaries-Final-Project/README.md

 - How does the base salary at one particular company compare to another?
 Ex.
 Microsoft vs. Apple?

 Finally, we trained seven machine learning models in order to predict several factors in relation to average base salary.
-To see machine learning models, visit folder labeled 'ML Images'.
+To see machine learning models, visit folder labeled 'ML images'.
 Below are two examples of predictions in table format to show accuracy

 <img width="729" alt="Screenshot 2024-02-12 at 6 17 53 PM" src="https://github.com/kaylynvaldezscott/Data-Salaries-Final-Project/assets/141589524/6b183d7f-08af-4dbd-930a-6858be24863b">